MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-org-data-first.md

 Your organizational data can appear in the Microsoft Viva Insights’ advanced insights app in one of three ways: through Azure Active Directory, which is the default source; through individual .csv files that you as an Insights Administrator upload directly to Viva Insights; or through an automated data import that you, your source system admin, and your Microsoft 365 IT admin set up.
 This article talks about the third option, importing data.

-With an import, you create your own app to automatically export your source data and metadata to a zip file.
+With an import, you create your own app to automatically export your source data and metadata to a zipped folder.
 Then, your custom app runs a console app we created, called DescriptiveDataUploadApp.
 Through DescriptiveDataUploadApp, Viva Insights pulls your data into the advanced insights app.

 However, before you can run your app and start transferring data to Viva Insights, you'll need to coordinate a few tasks between your Microsoft 365 admin and Insights Administrator (Insights admin).
 Refer to [Workflow](#workflow) for an overview of required steps.